- 1. BaoFeng BF-F8HP Dual Band (VHF/UHF) Analog Portable Two-Way Radio

 - You can be involved in the community especially during emergency situations.

-Being an amateur radio user requires you conform to some requirements and obtain a license to operate a radio for ham use.
+Being an amateur radio user requires you to conform to some requirements and obtain a license to operate a radio for ham use.

-Amateur radios use frequencies to communicate, frequencies are governed by regulatory bodies.
+Amateur radios use frequencies to communicate, and frequencies are governed by regulatory bodies.
 Each country regulates frequencies differently, however, there are some internationally recognized standards and conditions.
 In the US, the radio frequency allocation is regulated by the NTA national telecommunications authorities, and globally it is coordinated by the ITU the International Telecommunication Union.

 Amateur radio users and clubs can communicate using specific ranges, which are given out per license.
 The list of frequencies is called a band allocation and is set by the regulator.
 The modes of allocation are called a bandplan.
 The bandplan is usually determined by the individual amateur radio users and clubs between themselves.